-For some randomised trials the flow of participants through each phase of the trial can be relatively straightforward to describe, particularly if there were no losses to follow-up or exclusions.
-However, in more complex trials, it may be difficult for readers to identify whether and why some participants did not receive the treatment as allocated, were lost to follow-up, or were excluded.[72]
-In a definitive trial this information is crucial for interpreting generalisability as participants who are excluded after allocation are unlikely to be representative of all participants in the study.[73]
-In a pilot trial, this information could be used to judge potential generalisability of the future definitive trial but also to assess the acceptability of an intervention to participants and to aid planning of the future definitive trial and other trials in similar settings.
+For some RCTs the flow of participants through each phase of the trial can be relatively straightforward to describe, particularly if there were no losses to follow-up or exclusions.
+However, in more complex trials, it might be difficult for readers to identify whether and why some participants did not receive the treatment as allocated, were lost to follow-up, or were excluded.73 In a definitive trial this information is crucial for interpreting generalisability, as participants who are excluded after allocation are unlikely to be representative of all participants in the study.
+74 In a pilot trial, this information could be used to judge potential generalisability of the future definitive RCT but also to assess the acceptability of an intervention to participants and to aid planning of the future definitive RCT and other trials in similar settings.

+- Item 14a

-Standard CONSORT item: dates defining the periods of recruitment and follow-up
+- Standard CONSORT item: dates defining the periods of recruitment and follow-up

+- Example

-"Patient enrolment started in August 2003 and was completed in October 2005."[74]
+"Patient enrolment started in August 2003 and was completed in October 2005."

 It is important to report dates for all studies for transparency.
-An added rationale for pilot trials is that factors such as disease definitions, treatment options and reimbursement plans that could affect the future definitive trial may have changed between the date that the pilot trial is conducted and the date the future definitive trial starts.
-The availability of different treatments outside the trial can also change and may make a difference to people's willingness to be randomised.
-Thus recruitment to a pilot trial could be easier, or more difficult, than recruitment to the future definitive trial.
-In addition, knowing the length of time over which the study took place may be important for planning the future definitive, and other, trials.
+An added rationale for pilot trials is that factors such as disease definitions, treatment options, and reimbursement plans that could affect the future definitive RCT might have changed between the date that the pilot trial was conducted and the date the future definitive RCT starts.
+The availability of different treatments outside the trial can also change and might make a difference to people's willingness to be randomised.
+Thus recruitment to a pilot trial could be easier, or more difficult, than recruitment to the future definitive RCT.
+In addition, knowing the length of time over which the study took place might be important for planning the future definitive, and other, RCTs.

-Standard CONSORT item: why the trial ended or was stopped

-Extension for pilot trials: why the pilot trial ended or was stopped

-Example 1 (stopped without reaching intended recruitment but provided sufficient data)
+- Item 14b - Standard CONSORT item: why the trial ended or was stopped - Extension for pilot trials: why the pilot trial ended or was stopped - Example 1 (stopped without reaching intended recruitment but provided sufficient data)

-"Use of a patch containing heat-labile toxin from Escherichia coli against travellers' diarrhoea: a phase II, randomised, double-blind, placebo-controlled field trial...Enterotoxigenic Escherichia coli (ETEC) is a major cause of travellers' diarrhoea...We designed this phase II, double-blind, randomised placebo-controlled study to investigate the epidemiology of natural infection with ETEC in placebo recipients with a planned enrolment of 300 individuals, at a placebo-to-LT patch ratio of 2:1...the sample size was intended to establish an estimated rate of natural infection with ETEC to aid in the determination of sample size for future studies, and was not anticipated to provide power to detect significant differences between placebo and LT recipients.
-The study was halted when enrolment reached 201, because the planned interval for conduct had been exceeded, and it was thought that a placebo group greater than 100, although less powerful than the original 200, would be sufficient to assess the ETEC attack rate in placebo recipients...24 (22%) of 111 placebo recipients had diarrhoea, of whom 11 (10%) had ETEC diarrhoea."[75]
+"Enterotoxigenic Escherichia coli (ETEC) is a major cause of travellers' diarrhoea . . .
+We designed this phase II, double-blind, randomised placebo-controlled study to investigate the epidemiology of natural infection with ETEC in placebo recipients with a planned enrolment of 300 individuals, at a placebo-to-LT patch ratio of 2:1 . . .
+The study was halted when enrolment reached 201, because the planned interval for conduct had been exceeded, and it was thought that a placebo group greater than 100, although less powerful than the original 200, would be sufficient to assess the ETEC attack rate in placebo recipients . . .
+24 (22%) of 111 placebo recipients had diarrhoea, of whom 11 (10%) had ETEC diarrhoea."